14 Top-Rated Attractions & Things to Do in Yakima, WA

 Historic guardhouse at Fort Simcoe Historical State Park

-Located within the Yakama Indian Reservation, less than an hour's drive from downtown Yakima, Fort Simcoe was originally constructed in 1856 and still stands today.
-It's now a 200-acre heritage site and on the National Register of Historic Places.
+Fort Simcoe is within the Yakama Indian Reservation, less than an hour's drive from downtown Yakima.
+It was initially constructed in 1856 and still stands today.
+It's now a 200-acre heritage site on the National Register of Historic Places.
 This day-use area offers visitors a chance to learn about the fort's history through an adjoining Interpretive Center.

-Three preserved officers' homes are also available for a self-guided tour, complete with period-authentic furnishing and decor.
+Three preserved officers' homes are also available for a self-guided tour, with period-authentic furniture and decor.
 It's a very popular spot for bird- and wildlife watchers, and Fort Simcoe's abundant green space is also perfect for picnics and playing outside.

 Address: 5150 Fort Simcoe Road, White Swan, Washington